theiilab/LipType/postprocessing/Readme.md

+# Postprocessing
-# Repaird model comprised of a 5-layer encoder-decoder architecture [128 64 32 64 128] to correct the character sequence predicted by the recognizer.
-Followed by a sequence decoder which comprised of spell checker, bi-directional ngram LM and Euclidean distance based word correction.
+In order to correct to predict and automatically correct potential recognition errors by LipType, we developed a 5-layer encoder-decoder architecture [128 64 32 64 128], followed by a sequence decoder comprising of spell checker, bi-directional ngram LM and Euclidean distance based word correction.

 ## Requirements ##